informalsystems/hermes/guide/src/advanced/troubleshooting/clock-drift.md

 # Handling Clock Drift

-When it comes to distributed systems, clock drift is always a consideration that needs to be taken into account.
-There is always some amount of drift between the clock of the source chain and the clock of the destination chain that must be accounted for.
-As far as Hermes is concerned, there are two configuration parameters that exist to specify how much clock drift ought to be tolerated:
+IBC light client security model requires that the timestamp of a header included in client updates for some `client` is within `[now - client.trusting_period, now + client.max_clock_drift)`.

+The `trusting_period` is a parameter that is configurable under the `[[chains]]` section and its default value is two thirds of the chain `unbonding_period`.
+The rest of this section describes the configuration parameters that determine the `max_clock_drift`.

+IBC light client security model requires that the clocks of the reference and host chains are roughly synchronized.
+Hermes uses the `clock_drift` and `max_block_time` configuration parameters to determine how much clock drift is tolerable between the reference and host chains.
- - `clock_drift` is a correction parameter that specifies how far in the future or past a chain's clock may drift in relation to this client.
-The destination chain for this client uses this parameter when deciding whether to accept or reject a new header from the source chain for this client.
+ - `clock_drift` is a correction parameter that specifies how far in the future or past a chain's clock may be from the current time..
  - `max_block_time` is the maximum amount of time that can occur before a new block is created on the chain.

 > **Note:** When it comes to Cosmos SDK chains, a good approximation for `max_block_time` is